vistadataproject/documents/README.md

 __What this project is:__

 * A one-year research and discovery proof-of-concept.
-* A data-centric approach to VISTA data, not a code-centric approach.
+* A data-centric approach to VISTA data (not a code-centric approach).
-* A web-standards approach to exposing and managing data, not a VISTA-specific approach.
+* A web-standards approach to exposing and managing data (not a  VA or VISTA-specific approach).
-* The prototype will be implemented exclusively Javascript and web technologies (above), not legacy MUMPS.
+* The prototype will be implemented exclusively with Javascript and web technologies (not legacy MUMPS).

 __What this project is not:__